scr1ptie/Research-Materials/README.md

 # Research-Materials

-Repository to keep research materials posted by other researchers publcly.
+Repository to keep research materials posted by other researchers in public.